List with an Agent or Sell to a Cash Buyer in Oklahoma

 The average Oklahoma home buyer is not willing to put up with the inconvenience of remodels or repairs.

 Most Oklahoma home buyers will be securing a loan in order to purchase.
 This will limit the buyer’s ability to purchase a home needing repairs.
 Most other typical home buyers are not willing to take on the responsibility or risk.
 With shows like “Fixer Upper”, you can see that buying at the right price to allow for repairs and staying within a budget is crucial.
 This is not always easy even for the professionals who do this every day.

 Comparing a Fixer Upper to Move in Ready Home in Oklahoma

-Which of the 2 following houses would you prefer to buy for your family?
+Which of the two following houses would you prefer to buy for your family?

 A house worth $250K that is turn-key, nothing to be done, move-in ready, everything set up